Transitioning Your Business Model to Grow Your Business-as-a-Service

 The most critical thing to remember is that driving growth with a XaaS model requires well-defined goals, a clear positioning, and a highly-integrated go-to-market model.
 Hopefully this article has helped you pull some of that thinking together.

 After all this it still feels like we have only scratched the surface!
-Since you have made it this far, subscribe to my blog at the bottom of this page and definitely watch for Part 4 of this series that will review key XaaS metrics and provide some final suggestions on how to successfully execute your XaaS transition.
+Since you have made it this far, subscribe to my blog at the bottom of this page and definitely read Part 4 of this series that will review key XaaS metrics and provide some final suggestions on how to successfully execute your XaaS transition.